janet-lang/janet-lang.org/md/destructuring.md

+{%
-{% (def title "Destructuring") %}
+(def title "Destructuring")
+(def description "Like many lisps, Janet supports destructuring to extract values from data structures in a convenient and succinct way.")
+%}

+Janet uses the `get` function to retrieve values from inside data structures.
 In many cases, however, you do not need the `get` function at all.
 Janet supports destructuring, which means both the `def` and `var` special forms can extract values from inside structures themselves.

 ```janet
 # Before, we might do